An Béal Bocht

 An Béal Bocht (The Poor Mouth) is a 1941 novel in Irish by Brian O'Nolan (better known by his pen name Flann O'Brien), published under the pseudonym "Myles na gCopaleen".
-It is regarded as one of the most important Irish-language novels of the twentieth century.
+It is regarded as one of the most important Irish-language novels of the 20th century.
 An English translation by Patrick C. Power appeared in 1973.
 Stan Gebler Davies wrote: "The Poor Mouth is wildly funny, but there is at the same time always a sense of black evil.
-Only O'Brien's [sic] genius, of all the writers I can think of, was capable of that mixture of qualities."
+Only O'Brien's genius, of all the writers I can think of, was capable of that mixture of qualities."